Housing Accelerator Fund

 Completed - December 2024

 Council reviewed and approved program details in December 2024.
-Program by-laws are being presented to Council in January 2025.
+Program by-laws were approved by Council in January 2025.

 4. Program launch